What is Mediterranean Diet?

 - Spice your food up with fresh and dried herbs

-- They lessen the need of salt and add flavor to your food
+- They lessen the need for salt and add flavor to your food

 - There is no reason to restrict these in your diet